tommyraspati/rust-tutorial/Readme.md

 - Blocking Behavior: When the /sleep route is accessed, the server becomes unresponsive to other requests until the sleep duration is over.
 This is because the server is running in a single-threaded, blocking mode, and cannot handle multiple requests simultaneously.

 - Impact on User Experience: This simulation demonstrates how a long-running operation on the server can impact the user experience by causing delays in response times.
 In a real-world scenario, it's important to handle such operations asynchronously or in a separate thread to avoid blocking the server.

+# Commit 5 Reflection notes

+## Multithreaded Server
+In the fifth commit, the server was upgraded to a multithreaded architecture using a thread pool.
+This improvement allows the server to handle multiple connections concurrently, enhancing its performance and scalability.

+### Implementation Details:

+- **ThreadPool Structure**: A new ThreadPool struct was introduced to manage a pool of worker threads.
+The pool is responsible for distributing incoming tasks (in this case, handling connections) across multiple threads.

+- **Worker Threads**: Each worker in the thread pool is represented by the Worker struct, which contains a thread that listens for and executes tasks.
+Workers continuously wait for new tasks and execute them as they arrive.

+- **Job Distribution**: The ThreadPool uses a channel to send tasks (wrapped in the Job type) to the worker threads.
+When a new connection is received, the pool.execute method is used to assign the task of handling that connection to one of the workers.

+- **Graceful Shutdown**: While not fully implemented in this commit, the structure of the ThreadPool allows for the possibility of implementing a graceful shutdown mechanism in the future, where the threads can be cleanly stopped when the server is shutting down.

+### Key Changes:

+- **Connection Handling**: The main loop that accepts incoming connections now uses the ThreadPool to handle each connection in a separate thread, allowing for concurrent processing of multiple connections.

+- **Scalability**: By using a fixed number of threads in the pool, the server can limit the resources used while still being able to handle a significant number of concurrent connections.